cilium/cilium/Documentation/contributing/release/stable.rst

             [...]
             <<end of add-to-NEWS.rst>>

 #.
+Generate the release notes by running the instructions provided in github.com/cilium/release

+#.
+Add the generated release notes in the ``CHANGELOG.md`` file

+#.
 Add all modified files using ``git add`` and create a pull request with the
    title ``Prepare for release v1.0.3``.
 Add the backport label to the PR which corresponds to the branch for which the release is being performed, e.g.